Abortion pills over the counter? Experts see big hurdles in widening U.S. access | MarketScreener

 doctors to prescribe them.

-Patients can receive it by mail, making it easier for women in
+receive it by mail, making it easier for women in states that

 The White House has considered making abortion pills